VGA External Projector Not Detected with Ubuntu on Dell XPS 13

 VIRTUAL1 disconnected (normal left inverted right x axis y axis)

-Choose a resolution that works with the external monitor.
-Make sure your VGA cable is plugged before running these commands (expecially the last one)
+Choose a resolution that works with the external monitor and ensure your VGA cable is plugged in before running these commands:

-# Set the main display to the resolution
+# Set the main display to the desired resolution

 xrandr --output eDP1 --mode 1280x1024

-# add the mode resolution to external projector
+# Add the mode resolution to the external projector

 xrandr --addmode DP1 1280x1024